peteroupc/peteroupc.github.io/bernoulli.md

 1. Generate a random integer in the interval [0, 6), call it _n_.
 2. If _n_ is less than 3, return the result of the **algorithm for arctan(1/2) \* 2**.
 Otherwise, if _n_ is 3, return 0.
 Otherwise, return the result of the **algorithm for arctan(1/3) \* 3**.

+To see how a different algorithm for _&pi;_/4 works, see the appendix.

 <a id=1___pi></a>
 #### 1 / _&pi;_